 Georgina Blackburn

-Georgina is a Senior Planner at Asteer Planning LLP.
+Georgina is an Associate at Asteer Planning LLP.
 Having previously worked at Avison Young since September 2018, Georgina has experience of advising clients across a range of sectors, including residential, commercial, student, and mixed-use developments.
 Georgina was elected as a Chartered Member of the RTPI in December 2020 and currently sits on the Regional Activities Committee for the RTPI North West and is part of the Education, Careers and Mentoring Task Group.

 Ben Vickers